HITS-AIN/GPCCPaper/scripts/GPCCDataExperiments/README.md

 ```
 include("runme_produceposteriorplots.jl")
 ```
-it should be possible to recreate the plots that shows the posterior delay distributions in the paper.
+it should be possible to recreate the plots that show the posterior delay distributions in the paper.

 The values displayed in the plots are also saved in CSV files with self-explanatory filenames.